What Are the Best Dining Rewards Credit Cards?

 • Annual fee: None

-• Current welcome bonus: Earn $200 cashback after spending $750 on purchases in your first 3 months
+• Current welcome bonus: Earn $200 cashback after spending $1,500 on purchases in your first 3 months

 Continuing with this sampler platter of picks, let’s get a taste of the Citi Custom Cash card.
 What makes this card a bit different is that you’ll earn 5% cashback on purchases in your top eligible spending category each month (up to $500 in purchases per cycle).
-As you can probably guess, one of these eligible categories is restaurants.
+As you can probably guess, one of the eligible categories is restaurants.
 Meanwhile, if you want to mix it up, other options include gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs, and live entertainment.
 Also notable is that the card has no annual fee.

-Bilt Mastercard
+Bilt Obsidian

-• Current welcome bonus: N/A
+• Current welcome bonus: None

 As you can see, with dining being such a popular rewards category, there’s no shortage of cards to choose from.
-Ultimately, when it comes to making your pick, you’ll not only want to consider the dining rewards themselves but also the other reward multiplies, additional perks, and any annual fee.
+Ultimately, when it comes to making your pick, you’ll not only want to consider the dining rewards themselves but also the other reward multipliers, additional perks, and any annual fee.
 So, which dining rewards cards will you be eating up first?

 Author